Alpha-lipoic acid has gained a lot of attention in recent years.

 When AMPK is more active, it may increase feelings of hunger.

-However, human studies show that alpha-lipoic acid has only a slight impact on weight loss.
+However, human studies show that alpha-lipoic acid only slightly impacts weight loss.

 An analysis of 12 studies discovered that people who took an alpha-lipoic acid supplement lost an average of 1.52 pounds (0.69 kg) more than those taking a placebo over an average of 14 weeks (